Skip to main content

 The promise of everlasting love is the golden thread that runs through every promise, the heartbeat of the Eternal Covenant, the gift of the Holy Spirit, the ground of our adoption, and the joy of our inheritance.
 God has not only promised to do things for us; He has promised to love us with a love that will never end, never fail, and never be taken away.

 Thus love is not merely the reason God makes promises; it is itself the greatest promise He has ever spoken — everlasting, enacted in Christ, poured out by the Spirit, and fulfilled in His people.
-This is the love in which we were chosen, for which Christ died, by which the Spirit now fills us, into which the New Covenant enacts us, and into which we will be welcomed forever.
+This is the love in which we were chosen, for which Christ died, by which the Spirit now fills us, into which the New Covenant enacts us, and into which we are adopted and will be welcomed forever.

 “With an everlasting love I have loved you.”
 That single sentence, spoken from eternity and sealed in time at the cross, is the promise that makes every other promise sure.